kumagai-group/pydefect/docs_rst/tutorial.rst

 This page illustrates how to use the :code:`pydefect` code.

-**Note1: Pydefect now supports only the vienna ab-initio simulation package (VASP), so we suppose its input and output file names (e.g., POSCAR, POTCAR, OUTCAR) and computational techniques (e.g., periodic boundary condition) used in VASP.**
+**Note1: Pydefect now supports only the vienna ab-initio simulation package (VASP), so we suppose its input and output file names (e.g., POSCAR, POTCAR, OUTCAR), and computational techniques (e.g., periodic boundary condition) used in VASP.**

 **Note2: Units used in pydefect are eV for energy and Angstrom for length